grum-tez/completium-landing/docs/cli/cli2.md

 ### Faucet

 When working with the test network, you need *fake* currencies to interact and test the contracts.
-There exists a faucet from which you can <Link to='/docs/dapp-tools/faucet#create-test-account'>download</Link> a faucet file to generate a test account from.
+There exists a [faucet](/docs/dapp-tools/faucet#create-a-test-account) from which you can download a faucet file to generate a test account from.

 <DappButton url="https://faucet.tzalpha.net/" txt="open faucet"/>